How to Become a Sterile Processing Aide

 An operating room technician, also called a surgical technologist, primarily assists surgeons with tools and instruments in the...

-Operating room technologists, also known as surgical technologists, are responsible for handling surgical tools, preparing...
+Operating room or surgical technologists are responsible for handling surgical tools, preparing operation sites and sterilizing...

 Operating room nurses, also referred to as OR nurses or perioperative nurses, are registered nurses (RNs) who are responsible...

 - Central Sterile Processing Classes and Courses Overview

 - Top Healthcare MBA Schools: List of Schools

 - Senior Oracle Developer: Employment Info & Requirements

 - Medical Technician: Job Duties & Career Info